PaulShpilsher/sqzapp/README.md

 <p align="center">
     Yet another URL shortner's front-end (Svelte+Vite+Typescript)
     <br>
-    SQZAPP - a front end portion of URL shortner service.
-It works in conjunction with back-end service <a href:="https://github.com/PaulShpilsher/sqzsvc">SQZSVC</a>
+    SQZAPP - a front end portion of the URL shortner solution.
+It works in conjunction with back-end service <a href="https://github.com/PaulShpilsher/sqzsvc">SQZSVC</a>
 </p>

 ## 📝 Table of Contents